Aditya22112303/CIA1/README.md

 2.SOME OF THE IMPORTANT FUNCTIONS USED:

-User-Defined Function to display the database the we have created through the input of the user.
+User-Defined Function to display the ledgers present in the Database.
 ```python
       def showtab(db):
     conn = sqlite3.connect(db)